Adam Bair's Consumer Protection Resources

 What the FDCPA actually does

-The Fair Debt Collection Practices Act is a federal statute.
+The Fair Debt Collection Practices Act is a federal law.
 It applies to third-party debt collectors across the country.
-It does not apply directly to most original creditors, but many state laws extend similar rules to them, so check your state.
+It does not apply to most original creditors.
+Many state laws cover them with similar rules.
+Check your state.

 The statute does three things that matter when a collector first contacts you:

-1. It requires the collector to send a written notice with specific information about the debt within five days of first contact.
+1. It makes the collector send a written notice with set facts about the debt.
+They have five days from first contact.

-2. It gives you the right to dispute the debt in writing and to demand verification.
+2. It gives you the right to dispute the debt in writing and demand proof.

-3. It pauses collection activity once the dispute is properly made, until the collector mails verification to you.
+3. It pauses collection once you make a proper dispute.
+The pause lasts until the collector mails proof to you.

 Those rights are yours.
 The collector does not grant them.
 The collector does not get to waive them on your behalf.
 They exist whether you owe the debt or not.